 In addition to investment in new public realm along Blackfriars Road, we're also investing in the parks, open spaces and community facilities in the area.
 A substantial budget has been secured to improve the quality of Nelson Square, a key open space in the heart of the area.
-We've worked with Lambeth Council to improve Hatfields Gardens, with works completed in 2015 following a detailed consultation process.
+We've worked with Lambeth Council to improve Hatfields Green, with works completed in 2015 following a detailed consultation process.

 We're also working with Bankside Open Spaces Trust to improve the open spaces in the Lancaster Estate and with Peabody to improve the gardens and play spaces in the Blackfriars estate.
 Several other community projects have recently been completed, including the Styles House garden, the Dog and Pot statue and investment in the new Blackfriars Settlement community centre.

 The Blackfriars Stories event programme started in 2014 and is a close collaboration between the community groups in the area, the developers and contractors building along the road, and the public authorities (including the council, Met Police and Transport for London).
-The community came up with the name “Blackfriars Stories” as a neat way of summarizing their desire for events which bring the neighbourhood to life, celebrate the rich history and diversity, and have some fun!
+The community came up with the name “Blackfriars Stories” as a neat way of summarizing their desire for events that bring the neighbourhood to life, celebrate the rich history and diversity, and have some fun!

 Events since 2014 have included the Trunk Road carnival - view a video of a huge mechanical elephant parading along the road.
 An immersive production of Romeo and Juliet performed in the streets using wireless headphones, rap and dance.
 View a short video summary of the production.